Watch and Listen: Understanding Audio-Visual-Speech Moments with Multimodal LLM: TriSense Architecture

 \subsection{Query-Based Connector}

 To more effectively integrate multimodal inputs with the query and enhance sensitivity to salient features, we introduce a Query-Based Connector that adaptively balances the contributions of each modality based on the query’s content, as illustrated in Figure~\ref{fig:method}.
-Detailed pseudocode is provided in the \textbf{Appendix}.
 The compressed modality features $f^{'v}_{i}$, $f^{'a}_{i}$ and $f^{'s}_i$ obtained from Section~\ref{sec:3.2.1}, are passed through Cross-Attention layers, where they interact with the encoded query representation $f^{(q)}$.
 The objective is for each attention layer to emphasize features that are most relevant to the query.
 The outputs of these layers are denoted as query-relevant features $f^{v,q}_{i}$, $f^{a,q}_{i}$ and $f^{s,q}_{i}$, which reflect the alignment between each modality and the query.\looseness=-1

 To dynamically determine the importance of each modality in relation to the query, we introduce an adaptive weighting mechanism.
 First, we apply global average pooling over the sequence dimension of each modality to derive compact global representations $c_v$, $c_a$, and $c_s$.
 These vectors are concatenated and fed into a single-layer MLP $\mathcal{F}(\cdot)$ to generate unnormalized weights $w_v$, $w_a$, and $w_s$.
 The weights are then normalized using a softmax function to yield a valid probability distribution over the modalities, satisfying the constraint $w_v+w_a+w_s=1$.
 The computation is formalized below: